Places to Visit between Sydney and Melbourne

 Sydney to Melbourne Road Trip Map

 Sydney to Melbourne Road Trip

 Where to Stop between Sydney and Melbourne

 1 The Big Merino

 In Goulburn, I visited the Big Merino.
 Goulburn is known for wool farming.
 You'll find it on the corner of the Hume and Sowerby street in Goulburn.

 And, you'll find the history of wool farming in Australia and a shop.
 You can travel to the top of the merino to see the surrounding area of Goulburn.

-In the back of the carpark at the petrol station, you'll find the Big Merino.
-So it's close by for you to get petrol and food.
+In the back of the car park at the petrol station, you'll find the Big Merino.
+So it's close by for you to get petrol, food, drinks, and toilets.

 The greatest fear in the world is of the opinions of others.
 And the moment you are unafraid of the crowd you are no longer a sheep, you become a lion.
 A great roar arises in your heart, the roar of freedom.